Best 24 inch kids bikes for 7-10 year-olds

 - Weight matters: A lighter bike is much easier for a child to control and enjoy.
 It makes riding more fun and manageable – and you’ll thank yourself when it comes to lifting or carrying it.

 - Consider second-hand options: Buying used doesn’t mean compromising on quality.
 A good second-hand bike can provide excellent value for money.
-Our guide to buying a second hand kids' bike has lots of practical advice to get you started.
+Our guide to buying a second hand kids bike has lots of practical advice to get you started.

 Before you start take a moment to GRAB YOUR FREE KIDS BIKE BUYING GUIDE to help you with all the information you need to find the perfect bike for your child.

-- Price: from £399
+- Price: From £170

-- Weight: 8.7kg
+- Weight: Varies by model

 - Height: 135-150cm